Lithuanian Chamber of Auditors

 SMO 3: International Standards on Auditing

-To facilitate application of ISA, the LCA reports that is has an Audit Committee which is responsible for developing guidelines regarding the main important issues that Lithuanian auditors face in everyday practice.
-All the guidelines are published on website of the LCA and are free of charge.
+To facilitate application of ISA, the LCA has an Audit Committee which is responsible for developing guidelines and templates regarding the main important issues that Lithuanian auditors face in everyday practice.
+It has made IFAC’s SMP guidance available in Lithuanian to support small firms with implementation.
 The association also cooperates with different regulators (National Commission for Energy Control and Prices, Central Electoral Commission) and has developed special guidelines based on ISA for the audit services in specific sectors including the public sector and energy sector.

-In addition, the LCA supports its members’ implementation of the standards by conducting CPD courses.
-The association reports that it also uses its QA review system to monitor compliance with the IAASB pronouncements.
+In addition, the LCA supports its members’ implementation of the standards by conducting CPD courses and monitors compliance via QA reviews.
 Finally, with regards to the standard-setting process, LCA encourages their members to provide inputs on exposure drafts and other pronouncements issued by the IAASB.

 SMO 4: Code of Ethics for Professional Accountants